-4. Final Exam (40%) - Date TBD
+3. Final Exam (50%)

-- Students should contact the instructor as soon as possible if extenuating circumstances require missing an assignment, test or examination.
-A medical certificate from a practicing physician may be required before any accommodation is considered. - Students are responsible for backing up and protecting their assignments. - Keep a backup copy of all class work in case there is an error in recording of marks by the instructor.
+Students should contact the instructor as soon as possible if extenuating circumstances require missing a lab, assignment, test or examination.
+A medical certificate from a practicing physician may be required before any adjustments are considered.

 Test / Exam Requirements